Your search for returned the results listed below:

 Changer, cassette

-A mechanism made by Sony that when attached to the appropriate Beta VCR allowed several cassettes to be placed in a hopper for automatic insertion and removal, thus extending the overall recording time.
+A mechanism made by Sony that when attached to the top of the appropriate Betamax allowed several cassettes to be placed in a hopper for automatic insertion and removal, thus extending the overall recording time.
+Christened the Betastack® the last models could control up to four cassettes.
+Three in the hopper and one in the Betamax.

 Channel crosstalk